public class StarTableFactory

 scheme-based location of the form

-for instance "jdbc://localhost/db1#SELECT id FROM gsc
+for instance "jdbc://localhost/db1#SELECT id FROM gsc".

 There is a theoretical risk of a namespace clash between